anhnhivu/Cpp-Review/Exercises/README.md

 - Read and write value with the binary file in big-endian and little-endian.
 - Overload the operators: + - * / < > == !=
 - Calculate the reversed Polish notation formula input from the console.

-### 004. AVL tree demo
-Write a program to tell your friends about how AVL tree work

-- Implement the data structure of the AVL tree, including operations insertion, deletion, search

-- Rotate the tree to be balanced during insertion and deletion
-    - Be noted of four cases of imbalance: left-left, left-right, right-right and right-left
-    - Make sure to classify imbalance into correct cases and rebalance the tree with proper rotation operations including left rotation and right rotation

 ### 005. Reader - Writer problem